 Portuguese Seafood Rice | A Flavorful Arroz de Marisco Recipe

 Looking for a delicious dinner idea?
-Try making Portuguese seafood rice tonight!
+Try making portuguese seafood rice tonight!
 Whether you’re up for a traditional clay pot version or a cozy family-style broth, this recipe has you covered.
 Not a fan of crab?
 No problem!
 You can easily skip it.
 Get ready to impress your loved ones with a dish that’s packed with flavor and perfect for sharing.
 Enjoy a comforting bowl of seafood goodness!

 Equipment: